dart-lang/site-www/src/content/effective-dart/documentation.md

 ### DO use square brackets in doc comments to refer to in-scope identifiers

-{% include 'linter-rule-mention.md', rules:'comment_references' %}
+{% render 'linter-rule-mention.md', rules:'comment_references' %}

 If you surround things like variable, method, or type names in square brackets, then `dart doc` looks up the name and links to the relevant API docs.